All articles by zachary.creach

 Key Tools for Preconstruction Support

 At Holder, every project passes through the preconstruction phase in order to provide value analysis, balance the budget, and procure subcontractors.
-BIM can have a big impact at this stage of a project before we even set foot on site.
+BIM can have a big impact at this stage of a project before the construction team even sets foot on site.

 Beyond 3D: The Many Dimensions of BIM